-This page provides you with a ton of easy cookie recipes such as milk chocolate chip cookies, white chocolate cranberry chip cookies & many more.
-If you are looking for other easy dessert ideas, please visit Bread Dad’s Banana Bread Recipes, Sweet Quick Bread Recipes or Muffins Recipes sections.
+This page provides you with a ton of easy cookie recipes such as milk chocolate chip cookies, white chocolate cranberry chip cookies, M&M cookies, no butter cookies & many more.
+Your kids will love the taste of these cookies… and you will love how easy they are to make!

 List of Easy Cookie Recipes